This report was produced as part of the January 24, 2019, event Improving opportunities for those who want to work longer.

 In “Proposals to Keep Older People in the Labor Force” (PDF), Alicia H. Munnell and Abigail N. Walters discuss proposals to help keep older workers in the labor force.
 These proposals include addressing employees by changing the financial incentives to work through expanding the Earned Income Tax Credit (EITC) for individuals without dependent children as well as exploring three ways to help people make better-informed work and retirement decisions:

-- establishing that age 70 is the nation’s full retirement age;
+- establishing that age 70 is the national retirement age;

 - restating 401(k) balances as flows of retirement income; and